MAGALA-RICHARD/apsimNGpy/README.rst

      pip install git+https://github.com/MAGALA-RICHARD/apsimNGpy.git

-tip:
+Tip:
 ============
-Use the pinned release shown on documentation home page/or on this page to avoid forward-compatibility issues.
+For APSIM installation, Please use the pinned release shown on documentation home page/or on this page to avoid forward-compatibility issues.
 That release features the latest APSIM NG version that has passed all unit tests against apsimNGpy’s programmatic API.

 v0.39.9.16